 Strains with equal parts of THC and CBD will not make you as high, which is a good thing if you’re suffering from lack of sleep.

 That being said, THC and CBD affect sleeping patterns differently.

 Anxiety is one of the main reasons for keeping us awake at night, so perhaps a right CBD strain can also provide you with enough relaxation to help get your sleeping schedule in order.

-Depending on your overall health and the cause of your sleeping problems, it might take some time until you find a strain which will work the best for you.
+Depending on your overall health and the cause of your sleeping problems, it will take some time to find a strain that’ll work the best for you.

 Northern Lights (THC 16 – 21%)

 Northern Lights is one of the favorites among sleeping disorder sufferers, as it is very effective in treating insomnia.
 It will make your body numb and lazy, so be ready to be put away to bed almost instantly.
 It’s also great for stress relief and, if you are a beginner, make sure to keep the dosage low.

 Pink Kush is very high in THC, so even the smallest of doses will put you to sleep immediately.
 This is a hybrid, with sweet and flowery taste, and is one of the best natural remedies for sleep when you need it the most.

 Great strain to end your day, Blue Cheese has a sweet berry and cheese taste.
 If you get the dosage right, it’ll give you a relaxed high.
 It’s also slightly uplifting and will boost your appetite as a bonus.